-Ever do a ton of work only to realize that you and your boss weren't on the same page?
-It's possibly the worst feeling you can have at work: that you put time and effort into something that isn't even what the boss wanted, or thought they'd asked for.
+Ever do a ton of work only to realize that you and your boss or client weren't on the same page?
+It's frustrating to know that you put time and effort into something that doesn’t meet the the client’s needs or match what they thought they'd asked for.
 Technical writing is fraught with opportunities for these little miscommunications that lead to wasted effort, wasted time, and drained motivation.

 Part of the solution is setting your documentation scope clearly and early.
-But defining scope is't the whole answer.
-You understand what you need to do to write the docs, but do your team members understand what they need to do to support your work?
-Ask these 7 questions at the beginning of the project to get everyone on the same page.
+But defining scope isn't the whole answer.
+In addition to scope, you need to be sure your team members understand what they need to do to support your work.
+Ask these 8 questions at the beginning of the project to get everyone on the same page.

 What are my deliverables?

-This is a scope question, to be sure, but not one to miss while setting expectations!
-Although it can feel obvious when a project manager asks you to "write something up" for a client, your assumption could be exceedingly different from theirs.
-I have a weakness for writing user guides (I like long-form, what can I say?), but I've found that managers are typically looking for something short and punchy like a quick reference, or that they want the quick reference first and a detailed user guide afterwards.
+This is a scope question, to be sure, but not one to miss while setting expectations.
+Although it can feel obvious what a project manager wants when they ask you to "write something up,” your assumption could be quite different from theirs.
+I have a weakness for comprehensive user guides, but I've found that managers typically look for something short and punchy like a quick reference first with a detailed guide later.
 Make sure you understand what they want, and whether there's more than one deliverable involved.

 Who are my SMEs, and how will we transfer knowledge?